jackyzha0/jackyzha0.github.io/content/thoughts/Rhizome Proposal.md

 As a whole, it forms the basis for a new model of the internet where first and foremost, people own their own data.
 This enables entirely new dimensions of computation and collaboration on the web.

-- Apps in this new model are now just views on top of data rather than a tight coupling of data and logic.
+- Single purpose apps backed by general-purpose data[^4].
+Apps in this new model are now just views on top of data rather than a tight coupling of data and logic.
 If two apps are views on the same data, any change to the underlying data will instantly update *both apps*.
 - Applications ask for access rather than store their own data.
 Instead of maintaining a separate log-in for each app, you give apps permission to read or write specific parts of your data.
 - Local-first means interaction times are measured in *microseconds* not seconds, resulting in more responsive-feeling applications and no loading spinners.
 - Two users can collaborate by simple 'inviting' another to temporarily synchronize a subset of their data.
 Developers no longer have to worry about building out separate infrastructure for live editing or collaboration.